 This album tells the story of the Kinzua rail viaduct catastrophe that occured in Pennsylvania in 2003 and the...
 Read more: Structural Integrity: designing against failure

-The aim of this unit is to provide you with the knowledge you need to develop and work with forms of evaluation that...
+The aim of this free course, Technology Evaluation, is to provide you with the knowledge you need to develop and work...
 Try: Technology Evaluation now